-Wages: Employee would be eligible for payment of 100% of their wages for the first two weeks of absences.
-After that time, Employee is not technically eligible for any further paid leave or job protection under the amended Family and Medical Leave Act because they were not employed by the company for at least 30 days prior to their absence.
+Wages: Employee would be eligible for payment of 100% of their wages (subject to the above-described caps) for the first two weeks of absences.
+After that time, Employee is not eligible for any further paid leave or job protection under the amended Family and Medical Leave Act because they were not employed by the company for at least 30 days prior to their absence.
 Before immediately terminating employment, however, the Company must consider whether the Employee may be eligible for other paid/unpaid leave benefits through established company policies, state or local paid leave laws or the ADA (and state equivalents).